KungPaoChicken/android-runner/README.md

 ```bash
 python android_runner your_config.json
 ```
-There is an example configuration file in `example/example_config.json`
+Example configuration files can be found in the subdirectories of the `example` directory.

 ## Structure
 ### devices.json